 The Everyday City Lab is an urban design & research collaborative based in Bangalore, India.
 It focuses on understanding the everyday practices of people such as the social, cultural, religious, economic and political practices in order to develop a people-centric approach to urban design & planning.

 Kiran is an architect and urban designer based in Bangalore.
 She has completed her PhD in Urban design from CEPT University, Ahmedabad.
 She has had an architectural & urban design practice for more than 20 years.
 She has been teaching courses at CEPT University in Ahmedabad, at Azim Premji University & RV college of architecture in Bangalore.

-Suresh Bhagavatula is Associate Professor at the Indian Institute of Management in Bangalore (IIMB).
+Suresh Bhagavatula is Professor at the Indian Institute of Management in Bangalore (IIMB).
 He has a PhD in Entrepreneurship from Vrije Universiteit, Amsterdam.
 His research interests are in two partly overlapping domains – Entrepreneurship and Social Networks.
 He has co-authored a chapter in the book ‘Informal Urban Street markets’ that looks at situational social capital and urban space.

 Rhea Pai is an architect who graduated from R.V.
 College of Architecture in 2018.
 She gained extensive professional knowledge at Stapati Bangalore.
 Currently, she would like to explore the different facets of urban design, spacemaking and design ecologies and understand cities through its connections with the built environment and people.